Modern-Realm/pycolorise/docs/extensions/examples.md

-# Examples usage of constants
+# Example usage of constants

 ```python
 from pycolorise.constants import *